Birmingham Workers Compensation Attorney

 To start your workers’ comp claim, you will have to complete some rather complicated paperwork (your lawyer can help with this).
 Your employer can provide these documents and submit them to the Alabama Division of Workers’ Compensation for you by the deadline.
 You will need to provide a copy of your medical records or an authorization for them to document your claim.

 Don’t be surprised if there are delays or denials.
 As with any kind of insurance, the carrier makes money by taking in as much as possible in premiums while paying out as little as possible in claims.
-A good workers’ compensation lawyer can facilitate the process and help you overcome any obstacles the insurance company or your employer may try to throw in your path.
+A skilled Birmingham workers’ compensation lawyer can facilitate the process and help you overcome any obstacles the insurance company or your employer may try to throw in your path.

 Workers’ comp provides benefits for a variety of losses and expenses associated with a workplace injury or illness, without requiring proof of fault.
 Although the benefits available are not as much as with a personal injury claim, they can still significantly help a worker who is dealing with expensive medical bills and lost wages.
 Depending on your injury or illness, you may potentially qualify for the following categories of workers’ comp benefits.